xtravision-ai/xtravision-react-native/README.md

 # For Standing Broad Jump

-set the height variable in the code turn off auto rotation, turn it right and use the red dot on the screen as the starting point
+set the height variable in the code turn off auto rotation, turn the phone left and use the red dot on the screen as the starting point